Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: Introduction

 This manuscript is organized as follows.
-Section \ref{s:Background} provides an overview on Bayesian optimization and multifidelity Bayesian optimization.
+Section \ref{s:GoalDriven_ProbStatem} discusses goal-driven learning procedures and defines the concept of goal-driven learner according to surrogate modeling and optimization.
+In Section \ref{s: AS_Background}, we recognize that Bayesian optimization, active learning and adaptive sampling are not fully superimposable concepts, and propose a general classification to position Bayesian optimization and active learning with respect to the adaptive sampling methodologies.
+Then, Section \ref{s:BOFrameworks} provides an overview on Bayesian optimization and multifidelity Bayesian optimization.
 Section \ref{s:An Active Learning Perspective} presents our perspective on the symbiotic relationship between Bayesian optimization and active learning.
 Then, in Section \ref{s:Experiments} popular Bayesian optimization and multifidelity Bayesian optimization algorithms are numerically investigated over a variety of benchmark problems.
 Finally, Section \ref{s:concluding remarks} provides concluding remarks.